GeoscienceAustralia/BAL/docs/training/execution.rst

    :alt: BAL calculation completed
    :figclass: align-center

-   Completed dialog for the BAL calculation.
+   Completed dialogue for the BAL calculation.
 Note the final line says "Succeeded at...".

-Click the :guilabel:`Close` button in the top right corner to close the BAL calculation dialog.
+Click the :guilabel:`Close` button in the top right corner to close the BAL calculation dialogue.
 You can review the log messages by opening the :guilabel:`Results` panel in ArcCatalog:
 :menuselection:`Geoprocessing --> Results --> Current Session --> BAL
 calculation --> Messages`.